 Although most students want the teacher to mark every convention error or propose revised sentence structures, they aren’t learning anything when we fix their writing.
 Teachers are not copy editors.
-For students to truly personalize the rules of grammar and conventions, they need to go through a process described by Janet Angelillo in A Grammar Study.
+For students to truly personalize the rules of grammar and conventions, they need to go through a process described by Janet Angelillo in “Grammar Study.”

 Reveal the skill used within authentic mentor text.
 Analyze and discuss its function and impact in writing.
 Why does a writer use this skill?
 How does it aid the reader?
 Reveal the formal rule to let students in on the specifics for the skill.
 (For mini-lesson ideas to support your convention instruction, check out additional articles within the Learning Center.)

-- NAME IT.
 Once students know what the skill looks like, they need to be able to recognize it in action in other authentic texts.
 If they can’t find it and acknowledge it in action, then they don’t understand it enough to apply it (or avoid it) in their own writing.

-- TRY IT.
 Before students can apply the skill intentionally within a first draft, they need to be able to insert it as an after-thought in a previous piece.
 This allows them to practice the skill within the context of real writing they generated.
 In authentic writing, students will have to determine where and how to apply the skill to maintain the integrity of the message.

-- APPLY IT.
 The last stage of this four-step process is to expect students to use the skill appropriately when they write a new piece—and all pieces after that.
 Now the skill becomes a required component on the writing rubric and assessed for its regular and accurate application.

 For students to learn from their own writing mistakes, they need us to stop correcting their drafts.